Virginia mom confronts school board over graphic sexual materials in school

 Warning: Material below is graphic

-Langton told Fox News that her younger four children attend private schools, but she and her husband decided to send their older two to high school at the public school, and said finding out these materials are available to kids is "completely shocking" and "completely unacceptable" – with the added insult that their tax dollars are paying for it.
+Langton told Fox News that her younger four children attend private schools, but she and her husband decided to send their older two to high school at the public school.
+She said finding out these materials are available to kids is "completely shocking" and "completely unacceptable," with the added insult that their tax dollars are paying for it.

 "We're not talking Playboy here," she added.
 "We're not talking about Pamela Anderson reclining naked by a pool."

 "I'm not one of those activists moms or disgruntled moms," Langton said.
-"This is not about being anti-gay, anti-trans, or whatever.
-I would have been there and said every single word I said if this had been the depiction of a heterosexual couple with heterosexual acts – pornography is pornography and I don't care what the gender is.
+"This is not about being anti-gay, anti-trans or whatever.
+I would have been there and said every single word I said if this had been the depiction of a heterosexual couple with heterosexual acts — pornography is pornography, and I don't care what the gender is.
 And by the way, it's even worse that the pornography involves children.
 That takes it to a whole other level of evil."

 CLICK HERE TO GET THE FOX NEWS APP